A Dog's Purpose (film): Plot

 Bailey is reborn as a female German Shepherd puppy, growing into a police dog named Ellie, in the late 1970s/early 1980s, while fully retaining memories of her past lives.
-Ellie is partnered with lonely officer Carlos Ruiz who has recently split up with his partner, of the Chicago Police Department, and works hard at "seeking" and "finding", now seeing the job as life's purpose.
+Ellie is partnered with officer Carlos Ruiz, who has recently split up with his partner of the Chicago Police Department and works hard at "seeking" and "finding", now seeing the job as life's purpose.
 They form a close bond, ending after Ellie saves a girl, kidnapped by her mother's ex-boyfriend, from drowning and is then fatally shot by the kidnapper while protecting Carlos.

 Reborn in the mid-1980s as a male Corgi, Bailey is adopted by Atlanta college student Maya, who names him Tino.
 Lonely, he tries to find her happiness.
 She meets Al, a classmate, after Tino falls for Al's dog, a female Landseer named Roxy.
 They marry, having three children.
 Tino is heartbroken when one day Roxy does not return from the vet.
-As Tino ages and dies, he thanks Maya for giving him one of his best lives.
+As a now elderly Tino dies, he thanks Maya for giving him one of his best lives.

 Bailey reincarnates again, this time as a St. Bernard/Australian Shepherd mix puppy in 2014.
-At first adopted by a woman named Wendi, he is named Waffles.
-Unfortunately, Wendi's husband neglects him, refuses to let her keep him inside, and after several years, abandons him.
-Waffles searches for a new life, gradually making his way back to where he spent summers as Bailey.
-He joyfully reunites with his old master Ethan, now in his 60s, lonely on his grandparents' old farm, now his.
+At first adopted by Wendi, he is named Waffles.
+Wendi's husband neglects him, refuses to let her keep him inside, and after several years, abandons him.
+Waffles searches for a new life, gradually returning to where he spent summers as Bailey.
+He reunites with his old master Ethan, now in his 60s, living on his grandparents' old farm.
 Not recognizing him, Ethan takes him to the local animal shelter, but later reclaims him, naming him Buddy.

-Sensing that he has finally found his true purpose, he reunites Ethan with a widowed Hannah, and they get married.
-Buddy shows Ethan that he is his “Boss Dog”, by performing tricks and responding to phrases that were known only to the two of them many years back.
-Ethan finds Bailey's collar, now old and rusty, and places it back on Bailey's neck, and they resume playing exactly the way they did so long ago.
+Finally sensing that he has finally found his true purpose, he reunites Ethan with a widowed Hannah, and they get married.
+Buddy shows Ethan that he is his beloved childhood dog, by performing tricks and responding to phrases that were known only to the two of them many years back, such as "boss dog".
+Ethan finds Bailey's collar, now old and rusty, and places it back on Bailey's neck, and they resume playing exactly the way they did years ago.
 Bailey narrates that life is about having fun, saving others, finding someone to be with, not getting upset over the past or the future, and living for today.